Congressional Black Caucus: Black Latino membership

 Prior to 2017, no one had attempted to be in both the CBC and the Congressional Hispanic Caucus (CHC).
 In the 2016 House elections, Afro-Dominican State Senator Adriano Espaillat was elected to an open seat after twice trying to unseat CBC founder Charlie Rangel (who also has Puerto Rican ancestry) in the Democratic primary.
-Espaillat signaled that he wanted to join the CBC as well as the CHC, but it was reported that he was rebuffed, and it was insinuated that the cause was bad blood over the attempted primary challenges of Rangel.
+Espaillat signaled that he wanted to join the CBC as well as the CHC, but was rebuffed by the CBC; it was insinuated that the cause was bad blood over the attempted primary challenges of Rangel.

-In the 2018 elections, Afro-Latino Democrat Antonio Delgado was elected and joined the CBC, making no public effort to join the CHC as well.
-In the 2020 elections, Afro-Puerto Rican Democratic candidate Ritchie Torres published an op-ed claiming that he was prevented from joining both the CBC and CHC as he wished to do, a claim which was denied by then-CBC chair Karen Bass.
+In the 2018 elections, Afro-Latino Democrat Antonio Delgado was elected and joined the CBC, making no public effort to join the CHC.
+During the 2020 elections, Afro-Puerto Rican Democratic candidate Ritchie Torres published an op-ed claiming that he would not be able to join the CBC, a claim which was denied by then-CBC chair Karen Bass.
 After being elected to Congress, Torres successfully joined both the CBC and CHC.